-If you are thinking about having some therapy, possibly for the first time, it is quite natural to feel a bit apprehensive and unsure what to expect.
-With this in mind, we have tried to address some of the frequently asked questions and concerns people often have about therapy.
+If you are thinking about having therapy, possibly for the first time, it is quite natural to feel a bit apprehensive and unsure what to expect.
+With this in mind, we have tried to address some of the frequently asked questions and concerns about therapy.

 Who is therapy for?

-Anybody can go to see a therapist if they feel it would be be useful for them.
+Anybody can go to see a therapist or counsellor if they feel it would be be useful for them.
 Typically people initially tend to consider therapy when they are facing problems or difficulties in their lives.
 However, therapy is not just for those who are struggling or faced with life challenges, or for those dealing with mental health issues.
-It can be just as useful and beneficial for people who are interested in self development and want to understand themselves better, or who want to focus on improving their overall sense of wellbeing.
+It can be just as beneficial for people who are interested in self-development and want to understand themselves better, or who want to focus on improving their overall sense of wellbeing.

-Also more and more people are trying therapy these days.
-In fact according to a study conducted by the British Association for Counselling and Psychotherapy (BACP) earlier this year, over half of all people in the UK have either had therapy or know somebody who has, and this number is growing as people are becoming more comfortable with the idea of seeking therapy to help with their problems and issues.
+Also, more and more people are trying therapy these days.
+In fact according to a recent study conducted by the British Association for Counselling and Psychotherapy (BACP), over half of all people in the UK have either had therapy or know somebody who has, and this number is growing as people are becoming more comfortable with the idea of seeking therapy to help with their problems and issues.

 To read more about therapy and who might benefit from it, take a look at an article by psychotherapist Andrew Samuels who writes about this in more detail here.

-How do I know if my issues are serious enough for me to see a therapist?
+How do I know if my issues are serious enough for therapy?